 A sample (skeleton) deduplication bot can be found in the Medplum Demo Bot repository.

-Many systems issue patient identifiers, like payors (e.g. United Healthcare), pharmacy and medication systems (e.g. Surescripts or DoseSpot) and even payment providers like Stripe.
+Many systems issue patient identifiers, like payors (e.g. United Healthcare), pharmacy and medication systems (e.g. DoseSpot) and even payment providers like Stripe.
 FHIR support maintaining multiple identifiers from different systems.
 If you maintain records with patient identifiers from different systems, this can be the basis for detecting duplicates with high accuracy.

 The sample deduplication bot test shows a patient with multiple identifiers for reference.